circleci/circleci-docs/jekyll/_cci2/api-permissions.md

 ## Overview

-There are two major uses
-for API tokens:
+There are two major uses for API tokens:

 1. To view the **status** of a build.
-2. To view the **artifacts** of a job.
+2. To view the **artifacts** of a build.

 In both cases, CircleCI provides read-only access.